cs-au-dk/TIP/README.md

 folder and the `.idea/codeStyleSettings.xml` file from the original repo, leaving untouched the other generated folders.

+#### IntelliJ Scala bugs

+**Important: if you experience spurious type errors reported by IntelliJ for code involving Scala implicits, try disabling type-aware highlighting** by clicking on the small `[T]` icon on the bottom right corner of the window.

 #### IntelliJ performance

 If your IntelliJ has high-CPU and high-memory peaks while editing, the